-As for spacing, place bulbs 2 to 6 inches apart, depending upon the mature width of the variety you’ve chosen, and whether you want a dense or loose arrangement.
+As for spacing, place bulbs two to six inches apart, depending upon the mature width of the variety you’ve chosen, and whether you want a dense or loose arrangement.

 Small botanical species can be planted closer together than the larger hybrids.